benjivm/slack-house/README.md

 There are only two endpoints: `/webhook/plex` and `/webhook/ifttt`, see the `routes/routes.php` file.
 Both endpoints have their own middleware to handle requests, see `app/Middleware`.

-Plex players that are allowed to trigger events are verified by `UUID` in the `PLEX_PLAYERS` option (see the `VerifyPlexWebhook` middleware file for an example of how this is used).
-Plex media types allowed to trigger events are listed in the `PLEX_ALLOWED_MEDIA` setting.
-Both settings can be a single value or a comma separated list of values (e.g., `PLEX_ALLOWED_MEDIA="movie,show"`, or `PLEX_ALLOWED_MEDIA=artist`.)
+Plex players that are allowed to trigger events are verified by `UUID` (obtained from your Plex server's settings page) in the `players[]` ini option (see the `VerifyPlexWebhook` middleware file for an example of how this is used).
+Plex media types allowed to trigger events are listed in the `allowed_media[]` setting.
+Both settings can be a single value or a comma separated list of values (e.g., `allowed_media[]=movie`)

 You can hack up the IFTTT and LIFX API wrappers as needed, they're located in the `app/Services` directory and use the [Guzzle](https://github.com/guzzle/guzzle) client for requests.